 Cut cancellations

-Trying to win back gym members who’ve cancelled is hard work.
+Trying to win back gym members who are cancelling is hard work.
 The key is to stop them leaving in the first place.

 The wrap up…

 Take a strategic approach to handling cancellations by identifying where you can have the biggest impact.
-Often you need to focus on learning more from those leaving, rather than attempting to win back gym members who’ve cancelled.
+Often you need to focus on learning more from those leaving, rather than attempting to win back gym members who are cancelling.

 Your follow up approach needs to be adapted based on the number of members cancelling, exact leaving reasons, the tech you use, and your team.
 You will need a selection of follow up processes to suit different scenarios.
 Start small and scale your efforts.